denglab/SeqSero/README.md

 6. [isPcr](http://hgwdev.cse.ucsc.edu/~kent/exe/linux/) written by Jim Kent.

 # Executing the code
-Usage: SeqSero.py
+%Usage: SeqSero.py

--m <int> (input data type, '1' for interleaved paired-end reads , '2' for separated paired-end reads, '3' for single reads, '4' for genome assembly)
+%-m <int> (input data type, '1' for interleaved paired-end reads , '2' for separated paired-end reads, '3' for single reads, '4' for genome assembly)

--i <file> (/path/to/input/file)
+%-i <file> (/path/to/input/file)

--b <string> (algorithms for bwa mapping; 'mem' for mem, 'sam' for samse/sampe; default=sam; optional)
+%-b <string> (algorithms for bwa mapping; 'mem' for mem, 'sam' for samse/sampe; default=sam; optional)

 # Output
 Upon executing the command, a directory named 'SeqSero_result_<time_you_run_SeqSero>' will be created.
 Your result will be stored in 'Seqsero_result.txt' in that directory